Climate Action Plan 2013

 - Participate in the Waste Minimization component of the national RecycleMania competition, and adopt 3 or more associated measures to reduce waste.

 C. Make the action plan, inventory, and periodic progress reports publicly available by providing them to the Association for the Advancement of Sustainability in Higher Education (AASHE) for posting and dissemination.

 Greenhouse Gas emissions

 The greenhouse gases for the university are calculated annually.
 Information is below.

 Fiscal Year 2010 (baseline)

 This chart summarizes Creightonís greenhouse gas emissions over the past four years.
-Overall, there has been a decrease of 2% from 2010 to 2013, with an increase since last fiscal year.
 These numbers do not include the clinics or the hospital.